-I=Income, O-R=Own vs. Rent, U-R=Urban vs. Rural, HT=Housing Type, R-E=Race/Ethnicity, C=Commercial
+I=Income, O-R=Own vs. Rent, U-R=Urban vs. Rural, HT=Housing Type, R-E=Race/Ethnicity, C=Commercial See Appendix A for utility-specific measures and definitions

 Data Source: Energy Information Administration 2016.

 Limitations on Research

 In an ideal world, analysis of program participation would include participation data for all programs, assessed based on every demographic or firmographic characteristic, for the entire duration of a utility or program sponsor's history.
 The task of the working group was to scope a research project that was feasible given available data, the capacity of each organization to allocate staff time, and the specification of the Seventh Plan that this work be completed in 2017.
 The results described in this report should thus be understood within the limitations of the overall effort as well as those of the individual working group members.